jD91mZM2/insult/README.md

 # insult

-`insult` is the batch/bash "utility" to insult you with a "Oh...
+`insult` is the command line "utility" to insult you with a "Oh...
 Sir!
 The Insult Simulator"-like fashion!

 ## Example!